 - 1 large white, yellow or brown onion, diced

-- 2 red peppers, deseeded and sliced
+- 2 red bell peppers, deseeded and sliced

 - 1 tablespoon tomato paste